Bai Yulu

 China’s Bai Yulu became the 15th winner of the World Women’s Snooker Championship in 2024 following a 6-5 victory against Mink Nutcharut in her home country.

-The 20-year-old sensation improved upon her debut run to the final a year earlier to capture the Mandy Fisher Trophy and become the first Chinese player to lift the most prestigious title in women’s snooker.
+The 20-year-old sensation improved upon her debut run to the final a year prior to capture the Mandy Fisher Trophy and become the first Chinese player to lift the most prestigious title in women’s snooker.

 Having impressed throughout the event, Bai most notably surived a stern test from record 12-time world champion Reanne Evans in the semi-finals, coming back from 3-0 down to win 5-3 and progress to the final.